philtabor/Multi-Agent-Deep-Deterministic-Policy-Gradients/README.md

 I also recommend running this with PyTorch version 1.4.0, as the latest version (1.8) seems to have an issue with an in place operation I use in the calculation of the critic loss.

+It's probably easiest to just clone this repo into the same directory as the MAPE, as the main file requires the make_env function from that package.

 The video for this tutorial is found here: